Books on Social Media and Phones

 Giving a child a phone is a big deal.
 Not only do phones connect people on many different levels through calls, texting, and social media, they can also provide access to a plethora of information through the internet that is not always appropriate for children.

-These two books provide excellent tips and real-life scenarios with quotes from actual kids on how to navigate the power of having a phone.
+The below books feature fictional stories containing characters navigating the pros and cons of social media as well as nonfiction books that provide excellent tips and real-life scenarios with quotes from actual kids on how to navigate the power of having a phone.

 *This post contains affiliate links.